A vacuum-ultraviolet spectropolarimeter for an electron beam ion trap: Spectropolarimeter design

 The waveplate \cite{Ishikawa1} is a zero-order type constructed by stacking two MgF$_2$ plates in optical contact, with their principal axes oriented orthogonally.
 These two plates differ slightly in thickness, and the retardation $\delta$ at wavelength $\lambda$ is determined by the thickness difference $\Delta d$ and the birefringence $n_e-n_o$ at $\lambda$ as

-The waveplate functions as a $\lambda/2$ plate when $\delta = 180^\circ$.
+The waveplate functions as a $\lambda/2$ plate when $\delta = 180^\circ$ (or $180^\circ \times M$ where $M=0,\pm1,\pm2,...$).
 The waveplate is mounted on an ultra-high-vacuum rotation stage (SmarAct SR-5714C) to control the waveplate rotation angle.
-In the present measurements, two waveplates with different $\Delta d$ values ($8.420\pm0.050~\mu$m and $14.495\pm0.050~\mu$m) were used.
+We have several waveplates with different $\Delta d$ values that were produced during the development of CLASP.
+Their retardations were calibrated at UVSOR and confirmed to satisfy $\delta = 180^\circ \times M$ within the wavelength range of 114--126~nm \cite{Ishikawa1}.
+In the present study, two waveplates with $\Delta d = 8.420\pm0.050~\mu$m and $14.495\pm0.050~\mu$m were used.
+For the waveplate with $\Delta d = 8.420~\mu$m, the retardation is close to $180^\circ$ at approximately 124~nm, corresponding to the wavelength of the Li-like N$^{4+}$ transition investigated in this work.

 The polarization analyzer \cite{Narukage1} is a fused silica plate coated with alternating SiO$_2$ and MgF$_2$ layers and designed to function as a reflective polarizer for Lyman-$\alpha$ radiation at a Brewster angle of approximately $68^\circ$.
 A polarizing power $(R_s^\mathrm{p}-R_p^\mathrm{p})/(R_s^\mathrm{p}+R_p^\mathrm{p})$ of 0.99 has been confirmed at the Lyman-$\alpha$ wavelength (121.57~nm) \cite{Narukage1}.
 In the present setup, the incident angle is set to $\theta=67.5^\circ$.